ciaoidea/holographix/README.md

 HolographiX is a holographic, matrix-based media and networking substrate engineered for resilient, extreme connectivity.

-HolographiX (short for **Holographic Information Matrix**, **HIM**) turns an object into a **population of interchangeable contributions**.
+HolographiX (short for **Holographic Information Matrix**) turns an object into a **population of interchangeable contributions**.
 Any non‑empty subset yields a coherent **best‑so‑far estimate** that stays usable under loss, burst loss, jitter, reordering, duplication, fading links, mobility, intermittent connectivity.
 The design target is not “deliver every bit reliably”; it is **maximum utility per surviving contribution**, with an anytime reconstruction path that densifies as fragments arrive.

 This repository ships a concrete, measurable instantiation of that contract for sensory media—RGB images and PCM WAV audio—because graceful degradation is immediately visible and benchmarkable.
 The abstraction is broader: the same contract fits any adaptive system where partial evidence should refine a coherent state instead of stalling a brittle stream.
 That includes regimes where Large Vision Models (LVMs) and Large Audio Models (LAMs) operate: missing evidence should reduce fidelity or confidence, not force a stop.